BenSaunders27/ProgressiveTransformersSLP/README.md

 - The "src" file contains source sentences, with each line representing new sentence.

 - The "trg" file contains skeleton data of each frame, with a space separating frames.
+The joints should be divided by 3 to match the scaling I used.
 Each frame contains 150 joint values and a subsequent counter value, all separated by a space.
 Each sequence should be separated with a new line.
 If your data contains 150 joints per frame, please ensure that trg_size is set to 150 in the config file.

 - The "files" file should contain the name of each sequence on a new line.